 Natural Language Toolkit is useful for simple text analysis.
-But, if you need to work a massive amount of data, try something else.
+But, if you need to work on a massive amount of data, try something else.
 Why?
 Because in this case, Natural Language Toolkit requires significant resources.

 Check Out MSP Case Study: How Semantic Search Can Improve Customer Support